slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

+> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats*

 > *'Start where you are.
 Use what you have.
 Do what you can.' -- Arthur Ashe*

 Why people procrastinate?

 - [Perfectionism](chapter_1_self.md#on-perfectionism)
 - Fear (of change).
 Procrastination is deeply tied to anxiety.
-- Lack of urgency / deadlines (the panic monster) Pressed by circumstances, we feel unusually energized and focused.
+- Lack of urgency / deadlines (the panic monster).
+Pressed by circumstances, we feel unusually energized and focused.
+What gets measured gets done.
-- No inspiration or opportunities -- the inspiration you are waiting for, in order to start, is on the other side of starting.
+- No inspiration.
+The inspiration you are waiting for, in order to start, is on the other side of starting.
 Momentum generates motivation.
+- No opportunities.
+When hope disappears, so does action.
-- no preparation. you can learn while you do it.
+- No preparation.
+You can learn while you do it.

 > *'Go and do the things you can’t.
 That is how you get to do them.' -- Pablo Picasso*

-> *'We distract ourselves because we are not willing to face up with what bothers us.'*

-> *'When hope disappears, so does action'*

-> *'What gets measured gets done.'*
+> *'If opportunity doesn't knock, build a door.' -- Milton Berle*

 <!--
-> *'If opportunity doesn't knock, build a door.' -- Milton Berle*
+We distract ourselves because we are not willing to face up with what bothers us.

 1) Protect your time like your money.
 > *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
 Either way, nothing happens.' -- Yvon Chouinard*

 - what's the next action >> if u dont know think what's the next project -- gtd guy
 - inspiration is for amateurs -- picasso??

-> *'It is not enough to know, we must also apply; it is not enough to will, we must also do.' -- Goethe*

 - Major epiphany: Energy creates motion, motion creates emotions, and women are highly emotional beings.
 - Total efficiency constrains us.
 We become super invested in maintaining the status quo because that is where we excel.
 Innovation is a threat.
 Change is terrifying.
 Being perfect at something is dangerous if it’s the only thing you can do.